ilostat/Rilostat/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* fixed LICENCE COPYRIGHT
+* fixed LICENCE COPYRIGHT HOLDER

-## Resubmission
-This is a resubmission.
-In this version I have:

-* Remove VignetteBuilder as no vignette.
-* Use canonical URL for CRAN packages.
-* Title field in title case, remove redundance 'Tools for'.
-* Date field update.

 ## Test environments
 * local OS X install, R 3.4.1